By Matthew B. Cox

 “What kind of returns?”

-Within weeks, Blayne provided Damien with a spreadsheet verifying an average six percent monthly return.
+Within weeks, Sebastian provided Damien with a spreadsheet verifying an average six percent monthly return.
 Shortly after that meeting, Damien invested $50,000.

-Unlike Blayne’s other investors, when Damien asked for his profits, Blayne suggested they open a hedge fund and an electronic alert service based wealth management firm.
+Unlike Sebastian’s other investors, when Damien asked for his profits, Sebastian suggested they open a hedge fund and an electronic alert service based wealth management firm.
 “With my experience, your knowledge of computers and contacts, I see us managing billions.
 We could be the next Berkshire Hathaway.”

 “A couple masters of the universe, huh?”